 ©2012 Robert L. Shanebrook

-I have sold all but a few copies of the book so I am not accepting orders.
-Please check this website after June 1, 2014 to see if more books might be available sometime in the future.
+I have sold all but a few personal copies so I am not accepting orders.
+Please check this website after September 15, 2014 to see if more books might be available sometime in the future.

 The book is out-of-print.
 I have accomplished my goal of documenting and distributing the most thorough and accurate description of modern film manufacturing.
 I have sold thousands of books to individuals and institutions in 47 countries.